majaime/border-crossing-analysis-Python/README.md

 4- I thought of a few ways of solving this problem, one of which is applying dictionary concept.
 One of the advantages of using dictionary is providing one or multiple "key(s)".
 They allow for better search and sorting based on the users expectations.
 Another way could be using nested conditional loops which searches for matches.

+5- I tested this code for a larger dataset which was provided and successfully passed it!